cvxgrp/ncvx/README.md

 Installation
 ------------
-You should first install CVXPY version 0.4.
-CVXPY install guide can be found [here](http://www.cvxpy.org/).
-We are working on upgrading NCVX to work with CVXPY 1.0.
+You should first install CVXPY version >= 1.1.13.
+The CVXPY install guide can be found [here](http://www.cvxpy.org/).

 Then install ``scsprox`` from source [here](https://github.com/bettbra/scsprox).

 The easiest way to install the package is to run ``pip install ncvx``.
 To install the package from source, run ``python setup.py install`` in the main folder.
-The package has CVXPY and lap as dependencies.

 Example
 -------
 The following code uses NC-ADMM heuristic to approximately solve a least-squares problem where the variable has only ``k`` nonzero components, and all components are between -1 and 1.
 ```
+from cvxpy import sum_squares, sum, Problem, Minimize

 # Problem data
 m = 30; n = 20; k = 6
 numpy.random.seed(1)
 A = numpy.random.randn(m, n)
 b = numpy.random.randn(m)

-#NC-ADMM heuristic.
+# NC-ADMM heuristic.
 x = Card(n, k, 1)
-objective = sum_squares(A*x - b)
+objective = sum_squares(A @ x - b)
 prob = Problem(Minimize(objective), [])
 prob.solve(method="NC-ADMM")
 print objective.value